bytezera04/bytezera04/README.md

 ### Hello 👋
-- Welcome to my Github
+- Welcome to my Github profile

+### About Me
+- My name is enderagent and I am a programmer/developer from the UK

 ### My Languages
 - 📚 Learning C